- Acupuncture & Cupping

 Adam uses the more traditional way to apply the cups, which requires a flame to be placed inside the cup (via a lit cotton wool bud soaked in methylated spirit) thereby burning away the oxygen which results in a vacuum .
 The cup is then quickly and strategically placed against the patient’s body, usually where a light dab of baby oil has been applied in order to assist the process of the cup 'sticking' to the body.
 The cups come in varying sizes and can be used on adults and children alike.

 It is suggested that moxibustion was used before acupuncture with needling supplementing moxa around 200 B.C.E.
 One of the first books reportedly written about the specific use of moxibustion as a therapy was around 500 B.C.E. by Bian Que a famous doctor of antiquity and one of the first specialist in moxibustion.
 In Modern China the use of Moxibustion is now inseparable from Acupuncture.
 However some practitioners of Classical Chinese Medicine still only use Moxibustion as their way of treating illness, which is a testament to the effectives of this therapy.
-There are numerous studies into the use of Moxibustion however the most popular and widely recognised is its ability to turn breach babies, thus preventing the need for caesarean section.
+There are numerous studies into the use of Moxibustion and possibly the most popular and widely recognised use is its ability to, in some pregnant women, facilitate the turning of a breach babies, thus preventing the need for caesarean section.

 Adam uses Moxibustion because from a TCM perspective it moves the qi and blood to clear obstructions and stagnation in the body; as moxa is warming it is Yang in its energetic quality and so when the body is affected by external pathogenic factors, especially cold it will help remove the restrictions that cold causes which results in the stagnation of flow of qi and blood.
 In Chinese Medicine, when qi and blood do not flow, it often leads to pain.
 Sometimes the qi and blood of the body will flow counter to its normal course, this can be the cause of many problems such as nausea, headaches and even panic attacks.
 Moxa [and acupuncture] can rectify the course of qi and blood.
 Furthermore if there is a lack of warmth or Qi in the body, symptoms such as weakness, lack of energy, poor circulation, body chills, poor digestion, frequent urination and/or bowel movement, infertility and other problems can result.
 The warming properties of moxa can help tremendously to restore vitality and energy.

-Finally, a technique that has developed much more recently is electroacupuncture.
+A technique that has developed much more recently is electroacupuncture.
 This is a form of acupuncture that uses a low frequency TENS type machine providing an electrically stimulated sensation, through the needles, into acupuncture points to produce analgesia and anaesthesia to treat a vast array of painful conditions.
-Adam has found this therapy hugely helpful for numerous complaints including back pain, frozen shoulders, peripheral neuropathy, Bells Palsy, knee and ankle injuries/pain and carpal tunnel syndrome.
+Adam has found this therapy hugely helpful for numerous complaints including back pain, frozen shoulders, peripheral neuropathy, Bell's Palsy, knee and ankle injuries/pain and carpal tunnel syndrome.

 According to David Mayor, an acupuncturist who started using electroacupuncture in the late 80's and who is Editor of Electroacupuncture: A practical manual and resource (Churchill Livingstone 2007).
 Electric currents have three effects: chemical, physical (or stimulatory) and thermal.
 These can influence the body at different levels: cellular, tissue, segmental and systemic.
 Adam has found that electro-acupuncture can have a profound benefit and positive outcome that may not be achieved by acupuncture without stimulation.